 Note DrRacket recognizes many more strings as colors.

-The introduction of structure types reinforces that the process of creating functions has (at least) six steps, something already discussed in Designing with Itemizations.
+The introduction of structure types reinforces the need for all six steps in the design recipe.
 It no longer suffices to rely on built-in data collections to represent information; it is now clear that programmers must create data definitions for all but the simplest problems.

-Sample Problem: Design a function that computes the distance of objects in a 3-dimensional space to the origin of the coordinate system.
+Sample Problem Design a function that computes the distance of objects in a 3-dimensional space to the origin.

 When a problem calls for the representation of pieces of information that belong together or describe a natural whole, you need a structure type definition.
 It requires as many fields as there are relevant properties.
 An instance of this structure type corresponds to the whole, and the values in the fields to its attributes.